la2050/archive/_projects/2016/careers-come-alive-virtually-in-the-classroom-by-connecting-students-teachers-workplace-experts.md

   Students from every corner of the region and background will have opportunities to learn about careers that have always been so near, and frequently so far.
-project_image_2: 7618226615741-team90.jpg
-empty_column_1: ''
 organization_name: ConnectEd
 organization_website: www.connectedcalifornia.org
-organization_name_2: ConnectEd
-organization_activity: >-
-  ConnectEd partners with school, district, and community leaders to transform education through career pathways so that all students, regardless of background, can succeed in college, career, and life.
-ein: ''

 ---